rikunert/rikunert.github.io/_posts/2019-10-29-score_scaler.md

         return X
 ```

-Such a transformer requires at first and an initialisation followed by the use of the object's `scaler.fit_transform()` method.
+Such a transformer requires at first an initialisation followed by the use of the object's `scaler.fit_transform()` method.

 ```python
 scaler = ScoreScaler(scores_old_min=1, scores_old_max=5, scores_new_min=0, scores_new_max=5)